Free shipping to the UK on orders up to 2kg (applied automatically).

 Once the Victims, the Location and the Time are set, you get to play your cards.
 Use possession cards to claim control of a Victim (you can control more than one Victim, but you cannot claim more than one at a time), Nemesis to fight and kill your opponents’ Victims, try to dodge bad events and make good use of the favourable ones, increase the Life and Strength of your Victims with equipment cards and the Willpower of the Victims you don’t control with other equipment cards like A Cask of Ale or a Reliquary.

-At the end of Turn 5 add up all of your Victims’ Life and Strength: the Player with the highest value is the winner!
+At the end of Turn 5 add up all of your Victims’ Life and Strength to get your victory points total.
+The Player with the highest value is the winner!

 Cards from the game

 Possession relies on a number of different cards arrange in three different decks: the game deck, the location deck and the victim deck.